open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Steps**

 1. Recipient switches to running Client app and chooses to open another CDOC2 Container to be decrypted.
-2. Client verifies that this container is using encryption scheme SC07 and in order to send queries to CDOC2 backend infrastructures, it needs a Session Token.
+2. Client verifies that this Container is using encryption scheme SC07 and in order to send queries to CDOC2 backend infrastructures, it needs a Session Token.
-3. Client verifies that it has a valid Session Token in memory and the Session Token is issued to Recipient, which is among list of Recipients, who can decrypt this container.
+3. Client verifies that it has a valid Session Token in memory and the Session Token is issued to Recipient, which is among list of Recipients, who can decrypt this Container.
-4. Client displays the container information and list of Recipients who can decrypt this container and buttons to select the eID means for decryption.
+4. Client displays the Container information and list of Recipients who can decrypt this Container and buttons to select the eID means for decryption.
-5. Recipient chooses to decrypt the container with specific eID means.
+5. Recipient chooses to decrypt the Container with specific eID means.
 6. Client queries nonces from CSS servers and creates CDOC2 Authentication Token and computes the hash to be signed.
 7. Client sends decryption authorization request to cdoc2-RP component and receives a VC to be displayed to Recipient.
-8. Client informs the user container decryption is in progress and shows VC to Recipient, with instructions to continue on mobile app.
+8. Client informs the user Container decryption is in progress and shows VC to Recipient, with instructions to continue on mobile app.

 **(Smart-ID)**

 9. Smart-ID app wakes up and asks: "Choose correct VC.
 To continue, please choose the correct VC. **DigiDoc4**: VC1, VC2, VC3"
 10. Recipient selects the correct VC.
 11. Smart-ID app displays "**DigiDoc4**: 2345.
-Decrypting container "som……ing.cdoc2"" and asks for PIN1.
+Decrypting Container "som……ing.cdoc2"" and asks for PIN1.
 12. Recipient verifies the rpName and displayText and enters PIN1.
 13. Client has been periodically polling cdoc2-RP component and has received information, that authentication has been successful.
-14. Client downloads shares from CSS servers, re-creates key capsule, decrypts the container and informs the Recipient that decryption is complete.
+14. Client downloads shares from CSS servers, re-creates key capsule, decrypts the Container and informs the Recipient that decryption is complete.

 ## CDOC2 Server Use Case Model